expo/examples/with-yarn-workspaces/README.md

   </a>
 </p>

-Demonstrates the use of `expo-yarn-workspaces` with Expo.
+Demonstrates the use of a Yarn Workspace Monorepo with Expo.
-This example installs a monorepo with two applications, both using two separate custom packages.
+This example installs a monorepo with an application using a separate custom packages.

 ## 🚀 How to use

 - Create a new monorepo with `npx create-react-native-app --template with-yarn-workspaces`.
-  - Packages will be automatically installed via the `postinstall` script in `package.json`
+- Run `yarn watch-packages` to build and watch the packages.
-- Run `yarn app` to start the app.
+- Run `yarn start-app` to start the app.
+- Edit the code in **packages/expo-custom/src** and watch it live-reload in the app!

 ### 📁 File Structure